dawescc/porpo/README.md

 <figcaption align = "center">
   <b>Max Verstappen laptime over the course of the Imola GP.
 We can see as the track began to dry, laptimes began to fall very quickly.</b>
 </figcaption>

-#### Notice

-The application allows you to select any data available as an X or Y variable.
-Be aware that some variable combinations may not perform as expected.